DavidPareti/Orders-News_Wanu-app/README.md

 * Textarea.js
 * ButtonCS.js

-I have imported the first three (OrdersList.js, Total.js and Textarea.js) into Orders.js and the last one (ButtonCS.js) in Textarea.js.
+I import the first three (OrdersList.js, Total.js and Textarea.js) into Orders.js and the last one (ButtonCS.js) in Textarea.js.

 Below I put two example screenshot.